speedie1337/sfetch/README.md

 # sfetch
-#### speedie's fetch for macOS/Mac OS X and GNU/Linux.

-## NOTE
-sfetch is pretty poorly written and has a lot of bash-isms.
-I will likely be rewriting this fetch soon.
-Consider saving your PRs until then :)

 ![image](https://user-images.githubusercontent.com/71722170/156442168-6a99c710-cf0f-4877-ba3f-f6806c5e0364.png)

-Was bored so I decided to write a fetch tool!
+speedie's fetch for macOS/Mac OS X and GNU/Linux.

+## Deprecated

+sfetch has been deprecated in favor of the more minimal and better written [neosfetch](https://git.speedie.site/speedie/neosfetch).

 ## It currently fetches:
 - Your distro